larrykollar/MDITA_tools/README.md

    to MDITA files, based on their content.
    You can easily modify or expand the default rules, which are based on regular expressions.

    **Note**: files are edited in place, so make a backup before running this script.

+*  *fixext*: A shell script to change `.md` extensions to `.dita`, and fix any cross-references.
+   Run this after uplifting to full DITA.

+   **Note**: files are edited in place, so make a backup before running this script.